Seek Reveal - All In One Handheld Thermal Imager with Flashlight, Blue

 The price of $244.63 Made this a must have.
 I must stress don’t think any of these type of units produce high definition ,not even close!!
 In menu scroll to ABOUT they show your model # serial # and there web address at thermal.com/revealsupport you can view and or down load complete instructions ,and more after you register. by HERB THE POWERMAN

-Customers Who Bought This Item Also Looked At Tony Horton's P90X3 DVD Workout - Base Kit
+Customers Who Bought This Item Also Looked At Body Beast DVD Workout - Base Kit

 Seek Reveal Review 2: Seek Thermal Imager